adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 platforms instinctively respected their users and saw their mission as connecting those users to their desired sources of information.

-But over time, these platforms drifted towards an idealogy we might call "web safetyism" which holds that the duty of these companies is not to respect their users but to protect them, to serve them but not when they request information understood to be hate speech, misinformation, disinformation or otherwise
+But over time, these platforms drifted towards an ideology we might call "web safetyism" which holds that the duty of these companies is not to respect their users but to protect them, to serve them but not when they request information understood to be hate speech, misinformation, disinformation or otherwise